Barrosa (1811 Nantes ship)

 Barrosa (or Barossa, or Barosa, or Barrossa) was launched at Nantes in 1810 under another name.
 She was purchased in 1811 as a prize, renamed, and her new owners sailed her as a West Indiaman.
-A French privateer captured and released her, and a year later an American privateer captured her but the Royal Navy recaptured her.
+A French privateer captured and released her.
+A year later an American privateer captured her but the Royal Navy may have recaptured her.

 Career

 Barosa first appeared in Lloyd's Register (LR) with J.Burry, master, Carr & Co., owners, and trade Cork–Jamaica.